ARTIST-Association/ARTIST/docs/tutorial_generating_scenario.rst

 Power Plant and Target Areas
 ----------------------------
-The power plant location as well as the associated target areas (i.e., the receiver or calibration targets) are loaded simultaneously from the ``tower-measurement.json`` file.
+The power plant location and the associated target areas (i.e., the receiver or calibration targets) are loaded simultaneously from the ``tower-measurement.json`` file.
 We can extract this information using functions from the ``paint_scenario_parser`` module.
 The function shown below will return

 - an instance of ``PowerPlantConfig`` and
 - an instance of ``TowerAreaListConfig``, containing a list of viable target areas.